 An acrylic painting 600 x 760mm on panel of Greencliff near Abbottsham on the North Devon coast.
 The view is looking downwards to the sea and in the distance Harland Point is seen.
 It is here where I go to collect the pigment I use to produce Bideford Black.
 I’ve experimented with layers of acrylic wash for this painting.
 When viewed in full sunlight adjustments had to be made to create that darker warm evening light.
 Al

 Above are pictures of progress so far, I’ve also started another smaller painting of a sunset at Broadsands on Northam Burrows in North Devon.
+Last picture is of it in it’s new home, quite an impressive setting!

 Another picture inspired from Roborough near Pilton, Barnstaple.
 I’m using some broken sticks from the hill to create some surface texture.
 This is painted using Bideford Black hand prepared paint on thick cartridge paper.
 The view is of looking toward the top of road leading down to Raleigh and Barnstaple.
 In the distance there is a slight glimpse of the River Taw leading to Fremington Quay, Instow and Crow Point.
 Al